kasumaz/Transcriptomic-maps-of-ligand-expression-that-regulate-adult-neurogenesis/README.md

 The main webtool used was the R online environment: https://carmaweb.genome.tugraz.at/carma/

-The R Package (older version of the following link) https://www.bioconductor.org/packages/devel/workflows/vignettes/maEndToEnd/inst/doc/MA-Workflow.html Can be used to obtain very similar data.
+The R Package (older version of the following link): https://www.bioconductor.org/packages/devel/workflows/vignettes/maEndToEnd/inst/doc/MA-Workflow.html

+Can be used to obtain very similar results.

 See the manuscript for the other tools and analysis performed.